 After losing all hope of ever getting married because of my status, I met this guy who not only believed in miracles but also loved the kind of work I did,--and above all, loved me.
 I was swept off my feet by his love and compassion--and in 2007, Andy and I got married.
 After we started our life together in Zambia, the two of us immediately began to consider having a family.
 Before meeting Andy, I had never thought that I could have an HIV-negative child.
 But prior to getting married, my doctor surprised me, introducing me to prevention of mother-to-child transmission of HIV (PMTCT) services that help mothers like me have HIV-negative babies.
 He also educated Andy and me about how to keep Andy HIV-free too.
 This exciting revelation was the motivation I needed to begin my family.
 I was ecstatic, as was Andy.

-After suffering a devastating miscarriage, losing our baby girl due to a cord accident, Andy and I welcomed a baby boy, Josiah, into the world in May 2009.
-Josiah was tested for HIV multiple times, and we were relieved to learn that he was HIV-negative.
-Josiah’s HIV-negative status, and the success of the PMTCT services I was able to access, prompted me to become more involved in the AIDS community in Zambia.
+After suffering a devastating miscarriage, losing our baby girl due to a cord accident, Andy and I welcomed a baby boy into the world in May 2009.
+He was tested for HIV multiple times, and we were relieved to learn that he was HIV-negative.
+His HIV-negative status, and the success of the PMTCT services I was able to access, prompted me to become more involved in the AIDS community in Zambia.

 I was appalled at how difficult it was for women to find the services they needed to prevent the transmission of HIV to their children, and the stigma that I and other HIV-positive individuals were subjected to.
 It wasn’t right, and I was committed to supporting a change.
 I helped my church start an HIV support group for children, women, and families affected by HIV and AIDS, and advocated for the development of a new care and treatment center for my community.

-When Josiah was five months old, Andy and I made the difficult decision to move our new family to the U.S. This meant leaving my community and the job I loved.
+When my son was five months old, Andy and I made the difficult decision to move our new family to the U.S. This meant leaving my community and the job I loved.
 The transition would have been more difficult had we not had the incredible support of Andy’s family and church, as well as the excitement of expanding our little family.
 Shortly after arriving in the U.S., we got pregnant again.
-Just like in Zambia, I immediately began PMTCT services, and in February 2011 we gave birth to a happy, beautiful baby boy we named Judah.
-Like his older brother Josiah, Judah is HIV-negative as well.
+Just like in Zambia, I immediately began PMTCT services, and in February 2011 we gave birth to a happy, beautiful baby boy.
+Like his older brother, he is HIV-negative as well.
 Andy has also remained HIV-negative.

 I’ve learned so much through my experiences as an HIV-positive pregnant woman in two countries.
 What strikes me most is how much harder it was for me to access the PMTCT services I needed in Zambia versus in the U.S. Every mother, regardless of where she lives, should have the opportunity to have an HIV-negative child, but so many cannot reach the services they need to do so, or don’t even know that they can.